-Revised Behavior Problem Checklist (RBPC): The Revised Behavioral Problem Checklist by Quay in 1983 contains 88 items and aims to assess behavioral problems in children and adolescents aged 5 to 18 years (Quay, 1983).
-This questionnaire is completed by parents who are well-acquainted with individuals in this age range.
+Revised Behavior Problem Checklist (RBPC): The Revised Behavioral Problem Checklist by Quay in 1983 contains 88 items and aims to assess behavioral problems in children and adolescents aged 5 to 18 (Quay, 1983).
+Parents who complete this questionnaire are wellacquainted with individuals in this age range.
 The questionnaire evaluates behavioral issues related to conduct, attention, aggression, and anxiety.
 Scoring is based on three values: zero, one, and two.
-A score of two is assigned to behaviors observed as severe, a score of one is given to less severe problems, and a score of zero is used to indicate the absence of behavioral problems.
+A score of two is assigned to behaviors observed as severe, a score of one is given to less severe problems, and a score of zero indicates the absence of behavioral problems.
 The maximum score for each subscale is twice the number of items in that subscale, while the minimum score is zero.
 The range of individual scores varies from zero to 176.
 The developer reported acceptable criterion validity for this checklist, with test-retest reliability ranging from 0.49 to 0.83 and internal consistency ranging from 0.73 to 0.94 for six subscales (Quay, 1983).
-In Iran, the validity of the Revised Behavioral Problem Checklist was demonstrated through item-total correlations, factor analysis, (Yousefi et al., 2015).
+In Iran, the validity of the Revised Behavioral Problem Checklist was demonstrated through item-total correlations and factor analysis (Yousefi et al., 2015).
 Factor analysis with principal components and subsequent varimax rotation revealed four factors with eigenvalues greater than one.
-The reliability coefficient for questionnaire using Cronbach's alpha, was reported as 0.98.
+The reliability coefficient for the questionnaire, using Cronbach's alpha, was reported as 0.98.

-The Revised NEO Personality Inventory (RNEOPI): The Revised NEO Personality Inventory, created by Costa and McCrae in 1992 and it is a self-report questionnaire designed to measure the Big Five personality traits (Costa & McCrae, 1992).
+The Revised NEO Personality Inventory (RNEOPI): The Revised NEO Personality Inventory, created by Costa and McCrae in 1992, is a self-report questionnaire designed to measure the Big Five personality traits (Costa & McCrae, 1992).
 The short form of this questionnaire consists of 60 items, with 12 items each measuring one of the five major personality dimensions.
-The Revised NEO Personality Inventory assesses personality traits based on the well-known Five-Factor Model, which includes neuroticism, extraversion, and openness to experience, agreeableness, and conscientiousness.
+The Revised NEO Personality Inventory assesses personality traits based on the well-known Five-Factor Model, including neuroticism, extraversion, openness to experience, agreeableness, and conscientiousness.
 Scoring is based on a Likert scale, with responses ranging from 1 to 5.
 Each dimension is scored separately, resulting in five scores corresponding to the five personality traits.
 Reliability coefficients for this test have been reported between 0.73 and 0.81 in various studies (McCrae & Costa, 1997).
-A Study in Iran assessed the validity of this test in relation to other personality tests, finding correlations of 0.86 with the 16 Personality Factor Questionnaires by Cattell and 0.62 with the California Personality Inventory.
+A Study in Iran assessed the validity of this test against other personality tests, finding correlations of 0.86 with the 16 Personality Factor Questionnaires by Cattell and 0.62 with the California Personality Inventory.
 A study employed concurrent validity and factor analysis, with Cronbach's alpha reliability coefficients ranging from 0.80 to 0.83 (Jafari et al., 2015).

-The Parenting Styles Questionnaire (PSQ): The Parenting Styles Questionnaire by Baumrind (1991) was developed to assess different parenting styles and it includes permissive, authoritarian, and authoritative styles.
-This questionnaire comprises 30 items, with 10 items each addressing permissive, authoritarian, and authoritative parenting styles.
+The Parenting Styles Questionnaire (PSQ): The Parenting Styles Questionnaire by Baumrind (1991) was developed to assess different parenting styles, including permissive, authoritarian, and authoritative.
+This questionnaire comprises 30 items, with 10 each addressing permissive, authoritarian, and authoritative parenting styles.
 Parents rate their practices using a 5-point Likert scale, with higher scores indicating greater use of the respective parenting style.
-Reliability coefficients for this questionnaire, as measured by testretest reliability, were reported as 0.85 for permissive, 0.92 for authoritarian, and 0.81 for authoritative parenting styles (Baumrind, 1991).
+Reliability coefficients for this questionnaire, as measured by test-retest reliability, were reported as 0.85 for permissive, 0.92 for authoritarian, and 0.81 for authoritative parenting styles (Baumrind, 1991).
 Baumrind (1991) also reported inverse correlations between authoritarian and permissive styles (r=0.50) and between authoritarian and authoritative styles (r=0.52).
 The reliability of the questionnaire was additionally assessed by Minaei & Nikzad (2017), who found acceptable validity and reliability, with Cronbach alpha coefficients of 0.62 for permissive, 0.74 for authoritarian, and 0.75 for authoritative parenting styles.